-This course is designed to expose the student to the pharmacotherapeutic challenges most commonly encountered in the critical care setting and to expand the student's knowledge base regarding the role of the pharmacist in the critical care setting.
-The course is designed in a patient case format in order to discuss the medications, disease states and nutrition support challenges that are commonly seen in the critically ill patient.
-The patient case format will also serve to strengthen students' written and verbal presentation skills.
+This course is designed to expose the student to pharmacotherapeutic challenges encountered in the critical care setting and to expand the student's knowledge base regarding the role of the pharmacist in the critical care setting.
+The course is designed in a patient-case format in order to discuss medications and disease states commonly seen in the critically ill patient.
+Students will have an opportunity to strengthen written and verbal presentation skills.